About Alberta Main Street

 - Prioritize the safety of residents and visitors

 - Be open & flexible to the changing landscape

 As a Main Street America™ Accredited program, Alberta Main Street is a recognized leading program among the national network of more than 1,200 neighborhoods and communities who share both a commitment to creating high-quality places and to building stronger communities through preservation-based economic development.
-All Main Street America™ Accredited programs meet a set of National Accreditation Standards of Performance as outlined by the National Main Street Center.

 On November 29, 2010, almost 100 people with a stake in the Alberta Street business district gathered at the Alberta Rose Theatre.
 The conversation was rich.
 What follows is the result of this meeting, mostly unedited.
 As we continue to seek input for the long term community vision, this document will remain organic and responsive to our community.